Zorbatron/ZBGT/README.md

 Multi Creative Reservoir Hatch
 - Will be a creative reservoir but it will have multiple slots.
+- Will likely have the UI of the ME input hatch.
+- May replace the creative reservoir hatch.

 Creative input bus
 - Will have a similar UI to the ME input bus where it has 16 slots + circuit slot